History

 Purveyor to the Royal Household & future

-In June 2020, His Majesty the King decided that Van Dooren could bear the Royal Coat of Arms with the addition of 'By Royal Appointment&#
+In June 2020, His Majesty the King decided that Van Dooren may bear the Royal Coat of Arms with the addition “By Royal Decree, Purveyor to the Royal Household.”
+The award was presented on September 5, 2020, by the King’s Commissioner, in the presence of the mayor of Hillegom.